FAQ / NorthCape4000 – Edition IV

 14) Tracking system

-The participant’s Live Tracking system during the event and the updating of the position of each athlete on the LIVE MAP, is implemented through a tracking system provided free of charge by the organization to each participant for the entire duration of the event.
+The participant’s Live Tracking system during the event and the updating of the position of each athlete on the LIVE MAP, is implemented through a tracking system, at discretion by the organization, provided free of charge by the organization to each participant for the entire duration of the event.
 For the 2020 edition, we are working to ensure the best available solution for the event and the organization, as soon as possible and well in advance, will provide all the details to the participants.